offen/docker-volume-backup/README.md

 # Setting this variable to `true` will disable verification of
 # SSL certificates.
 You shouldn't use this unless you use self-signed
 # certificates for your remote storage backend.
+This can only be used
+# when AWS_ENDPOINT_PROTO is set to `https`.

 # AWS_ENDPOINT_INSECURE="true"